tensorflow/community/rfcs/20200616-keras-multihead-attention.md

 [MultiHeadAttention](https://github.com/tensorflow/models/blob/master/official/nlp/modeling/layers/attention.py#L116)
 inside TensorFlow Model Garden.

-First, as we rely on `tf.eisum` to define projections and attention computation, we need to figure out the einsum notation of each computation.
+First, as we rely on `tf.einsum` to define projections and attention computation, we need to figure out the einsum notation of each computation.
 Furthermore, to make the layer generalize to high-dimension cases, i.e. there are more than one batch dimensions and attention softmax can be performed on multiple axes, we need to track the batch axes and attention axes inside einsum notations.
 We use a vector of chars and use two local methods to generate einsum notations for projections and attentions.

 Second, the layer by default implements the most common dot-product attention.
-There are various ways to implement the attention computation, so we modulize it as two methods `_build_attention` and `_compute_attention`.
-Thus, users may be able to just override them to get a new keras layer with a novel attention method.
+There are various ways to implement the attention computation, so we modulize it as two methods `build_attention` and `compute_attention`.
+Thus, users will be able to just override them to get a new keras layer with a novel attention method.
 For example, we implemented [TalkingHeadAttention](https://github.com/tensorflow/models/blob/master/official/nlp/modeling/layers/talking_heads_attention.py)